domizzo98/Bloodcells_imageclass/README.md

 ## Final Model

-A reduced **InceptionResNetV2** with three Inception ResNet Block A and one Reduction Block A, Batch Norm on standard layers, and residuals scaled by 0.1 for stability.
+The final optimal model used for classification is a reduced **InceptionResNetV2** with three Inception ResNet Block A and one Reduction Block A, Batch Norm on standard layers, and residuals scaled by 0.1 for stability.
+RandomFlip is applied for data augmentation.

-- Augmentation: RandomFlip provided optimal results.

-## Conclusions

-- Optimal models depend on dataset size and characteristics.

-- Simpler architectures can outperform complex ones on smaller datasets.

-- Data augmentation is crucial for limited data.